odcambc/gyoza/config/.ipynb_checkpoints/README-checkpoint.md

 ### Codon table

 To prevent any typing mistake, the genetic code is imported from a [CoCoPUTs](https://dnahive.fda.gov/dna.cgi?cmd=codon_usage&id=537&mode=cocoputs) table (which also features codon frequencies, although the workflow does not make use of this).
 [The one provided](project_files/ScerevisiaeTAXID559292_Cocoputs_codon_table.csv) corresponds to *Saccharomyces cerevisiae* TAXID 559292.
-Please edit the [Snakefile](../workflow/Snakefile) if you ever need to specify a different genetic code.
+Please edit the main [config file](config_file.yaml) if you ever need to specify a different genetic code.

+## Main config file

+The main config file is located [here](config_file.yaml).
+Please make sure to:
+* select the samples to be processed (or leave 'all' if you want to process all samples)
+* list your sample attributes
+* replace all parameter values with the ones adapted for your project
+* edit file paths if you've changed the file names listed in the previous section